zengm-games/zengm/quidditch plan.md

 ### Naming / Slight League Tweaks

 Generate naming from British name lists (80%), German name lists (10%), French name lists (10%)

+1. Implemented British Name lists with a 1000 Male First Names, 1000 Female First Names, 1000 ish Last Names, all England / Wales sourced.
+   Processed from Web source, through Excel formulas into the JSON format and copied in to harrypotter_teams.json.
+2. Implemented Scholastic, Rec and Pro Conferences.
+Unfortunately, I have Irish and Bulgarian national teams within the British Premier League.
+   TODO: Add British / Irish and Bulgarian leagues as divisions within pro.
+Add some British Premier League team names, Irish soccer teams, Bulgarian teams if possible?
+   TODO: Make Logo art for these new teams.
+   MAYBE: International Competition Conference, with England, Wales, Ireland, Bulgaria and other National Teams?
+   OR: Cut out the Irish and Bulgarian national teams entirely, and find a team for the well-known players like Viktor Krum.

+Note: Started a regular BBGM playthrough as the Chudley Cannons with this version of the JSON The names are MUCH better than before.
+Still want to add German and French name bases (irish and bulgarian too?)

+### New Super-Base Ratings